- Over half of citizens in some countries express prejudice against people with HIV.

 “HIV/AIDS continues to be an epidemic with complex characteristics,” GLAAD’s Ellis says.
 “The spread is fueled and complicated by misinformation and lack of information about the remarkable progress science and medicine have made to make HIV not only preventable, but when treated properly, untransmittable.”

 What is the World Economic Forum doing about epidemics?

 Epidemics are a huge threat to health and the economy: the vast spread of disease can literally destroy societies.

 In 2017, at our Annual Meeting, the Coalition for Epidemic Preparedness Innovations (CEPI) was launched – bringing together experts from government, business, health, academia and civil society to accelerate the development of vaccines against emerging infectious diseases and to enable access to them during outbreaks.

 Our world needs stronger, unified responses to major health threats.
 By creating alliances and coalitions like CEPI, which involve expertise, funding and other support, we are able to collectively address the most pressing global health challenges.

 Is your organisation interested in working with the World Economic Forum to tackle global health issues?
 Find out more here.

-GLAAD’s 2021 survey Where We Are on TV found that the stigma around HIV was preventing more HIV-positive characters appearing in primetime dramas.
+GLAAD’s 2021 survey Where We Are on TV found that the HIV stigma was preventing more HIV-positive characters appearing in primetime dramas.